Top 21 things to do and see in Haight-Ashbury, San Francisco

 20. Club Deluxe

-This club has been an icon on Haight-Ashbury for three decades.
+Note: This club has been an icon in Haight-Ashbury for three decades.
 They seem to have been closed since September 2022.
-I will update the post once they reopen!
+I will update the article once they reopen.

 21. Attend the annual Haight Ashbury Street Fair

 The annual Haight Ashbury Street Fair occurs on the second Sunday of June every year to remember the counterculture era of the 1960s.
-The Street Fair is a free event and there are music concert stages, arts and crafts and food booths at the Fair.
+The Street Fair is a free event with music concert stages, arts and crafts, and food booths at the Fair.

 Where to eat in Haight Ashbury